Skip to main content

 eor

-To increase international competitiveness, Vietnam is focused on developing infrastructure including increased support for the construction sector and continued investment in manufacturing.
-The regulatory business environment has also undergone significant change to make it easier and more attractive for businesses to operate in Vietnam.
+To increase international competitiveness, Vietnam continues to focus on developing infrastructure, supporting manufacturing, and strengthening logistics and trade integration.
+The regulatory business environment has also undergone significant change to make it easier and more attractive for businesses to operate in Vietnam, although employers should still monitor frequent labor, immigration, and payroll updates.

 eor